 The neuropsychologist will then interpret the results of the EEGq so as to make the links between the difficulties experienced and the deviations of brain activity.
 This will help set up a Neurofeedback training program that will aim to bring brain activity back to normal functioning.

 Neurofeedback training will target areas or networks that have significant deviations and for which there are symptoms or difficulties.
 For example, if the individual has difficulties in attention or memory, we will train these networks.
 If he has more difficulties with sleep, mood or anxiety, we will target them, and so on.

-According to a study from the US Army and presented in September 2013, neurofeedback is the most effective approach to date to treat many persistent symptoms following a traumatic brain injury.
-And improvements are permanent!
+According to a study by Dale Foster, presented at the ISNR annual conference in September 20132, Neurofeedback is the most effective approach to treat many persistent symptoms following head trauma or during a post-traumatic stress disorder.

 Did you know that the US Army uses the same devices and software as Neuroperforma to help their soldiers suffering from concussion and post-traumatic stress?